BRANDING

 Labatts beer - nope - it is now owned by a European conglomerate

-Molsons beer - no - about to merge with Coors in the U.S.
+Molsons beer - no - merged with Coors in the U.S.

 Four Seasons Hotels - well known around the world, but most people think it is a U.S. company